Japan campaign: Air war

 These air raids caused heavy damage to Japanese infrastructure and domestic industry, the deaths of 241,000–900,000 Japanese citizens (mostly civilians), and the loss thousands of aircraft and flak guns.
 The Allies, in turn, only lost a few hundred aircraft (mostly bombers) to Japanese anti-air defenses and fighters.

 From March 1945 until the end of the war, the US Navy's Fast Carrier Task Force began operating in close proximity to the Japanese mainland with increasing impunity.
-American carrier aircraft continually struck Japanese airfields and dockyards for over five months, in a series of air raids that the Japanese contested with decreasing frequency.
+American aircraft carriers continually struck Japanese airfields and dockyards for six months, in a series of air raids that the Japanese contested with decreasing frequency.

 Land and sea battles

 In early 1945, there were two major island battles fought as part of the Japan campaign: